Jebet812/Notes/AWS-CCP.md

 - Protect data in transit and at rest.
 - Keep people away from data.
 - Prepare for security events.
 3. **Reliability:** ability of a workload to perform its intended function correctly and consistently when it’s expected to.
-This includes the ability to operate and test the workload through its total lifecycle.
+This includes the ability to operate and test the workload through its total lifecycle. <br>

 *design principles*
 - Automatically recover from failure.
 - Test recovery procedures.
 - Scale horizontally to increase aggregate workload availability.
 - Stop guessing capacity.
 - Manage change in automation.
-4. **Performance efficiency:** ability to use computing resources efficiently to meet system requirements, and to maintain that efficiency as demand changes and technologies evolve.
+4. **Performance efficiency:** ability to use computing resources efficiently to meet system requirements, and to maintain that efficiency as demand changes and technologies evolve.<br>

 *design principles*
 - Democratize advanced techniologies.
 - Go global in minutes.
 - Use serverless architectures.
 - Experiment more often.
 - Consider mechanical sympathy.
-5. **Cost optimization:** includes the ability to run systems to deliver business value at the lowest price point.
+5. **Cost optimization:** includes the ability to run systems to deliver business value at the lowest price point.<br>

 *design principles*
 - Implement Cloud Financial Management.
 -  Adopt a consumption model.
 - Measure overall efficiency.
 - Stop spending money on undifferentiated heavy lifting.
 - Analyze and attribute expenditure.
-6. **Sustainability:**focuses on environmental impacts, especially energy consumption and efficiency, since they are important levers for architects to inform direct action to reduce resource usage.
+6. **Sustainability:** focuses on environmental impacts, especially energy consumption and efficiency, since they are important levers for architects to inform direct action to reduce resource usage.<br>

 *design principles*
 - Understand your imapact.
 - Establish sustainaility goals.